Credit Cards Travel Credit Cards

 The fastest way to earn Alaska Airlines miles

 The best way to earn Alaska miles is to get an Alaska credit card.
 Bank of America offers both a personal and a business version of the card.
-With the personal card, new cardmembers can earn 70,000 bonus miles and a companion fare ($99 fare plus taxes and fees from $23) after making $3,000 or more in purchases within the first 90 days of opening your account (limited time offer).
+With the personal card, new cardmembers can buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from $23) and receive 50,000 bonus miles after making $3,000 or more in purchases within the first 90 days of opening your account (limited time offer).
 You'll also receive free checked bags and an annual Companion Pass.
 Alaska Airlines Visa credit card cardholders earn 3X miles on eligible Alaska Airlines purchases; 2X miles on eligible gas, EV charging stations, cable, streaming services, and local transit (including ride shares, trains, tolls, and ferries); and 1X miles on all other eligible purchases, and the card offers a relatively low annual fee of $95.

 For more information, read our Alaska Airlines Visa Signature credit card review.